oldsportsgit/Runtime-Components/README.md

 -Add UI objects such as a InputField - TextMeshPro

+These are must haves or at least to try out.

+Obviously you could code these yourself but i'm basically just showing my coding skills

 if you want to bake the navmesh at runtime use this https://github.com/Unity-Technologies/NavMeshComponents